-As part of its mandate to create and maintain contractor and lobbyist registries, the AIG is required to collect a one hundred-dollar (\$100.00) registration fee from all non-exempt contractors and lobbyists.
+As part of its mandate to create and maintain contractor and lobbyist registries, the AIG is required to collect a one hundred-dollar (\$100.00) registration fee from all nonexempt contractors and lobbyists.
 All fees collected from contractors fund the AIG vendor registration account.
 In the last biennial budget, this fund was allocated to offset reductions from the General Fund.
 The AIG supports the salary of a part-time staff member from the vendor registration account, as well as the current salaries of other staff to the extent that they perform services related to contractor registrations, background checks and investigations.
-Finally, all bank fees associated with the online vendor registration process are paid from the vendor registration account.
-The AIG expects to utilize funds from the vendor registration account to continue support staff costs as well as its current case management tracking system.
+Finally, all bank fees associated with the online vendor registration process are paid from the vendor registration account to continue support staff costs as well as its current case management tracking system.